Dana94/2019-website/blog/2019-coders-review-part-2.md

 As long as software developers are in high demand, you should be picking up more than what’s on a job board online.
 Care about what the company does!
 Your work goes towards making them successful, not everyone has this luxury.

-## Coding can be considered a Blue-Collar Job
+## Coding can be considered a blue-collar job

 There is a chapter that describes the notion of coding becoming a blue-color job for its common use in almost every company.